CHANGE TO Title

 • Supports and translates PTP Telecom and Power profiles

-• OCXO / Rubidium are available for internal oscillator
+• OCXO / Rubidium available for internal oscillator

 • Multiple in/out signals PTP, NTP, SyncE, 1PPS, E1, T1, MHz, Mb/s